 I like to set a clear expectation for what we are doing in any workshop I run.
 This is particularly important for a drop-in class.
 For myself, I want to know what the instructor has in store, which reduces anxiety and uncertainty for me.

-I want folks to have a clear idea of the goal.
-So they know what we are aiming for.
-Otherwise, they might not know what they are supposed to be working towards.
-In this case, I had a couple of people help demonstrate what freestyle skating looks like.
+I always want my students to have a clear vision of the goal.
+If they don’t know what we are aiming for, what is the point?
+In this case, I had a few friends help demonstrate what “cyphering” or freestyle skating looks like.
 And then I had the participants talk about what they observed.

 Individual Exercises